akkupy/docs/docs/posts/pi-hole.md

 ---

-# Install and setup instructions for Pi-Hole DNS Ad Blocker

 ## Introduction

 [Pi-Hole](https://pi-hole.net/) is a network-wide **Ad Blocking** based on [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) filter.
 It can also act as a [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server.